MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/mea/GS-e-invoicing-sa-get-started.md

 Before you begin the procedures in this article, complete the following prerequisites:

 - Become familiar with Electronic invoicing as it's described in [Electronic invoicing overview](../global/GS-e-invoicing-service-overview.md).
-- Do the common part of Electronic Invoicing service configuration as described in [Set up Electronic invoicing](../global/GS-e-invoicing-set-up-overview.md)..
+- Do the common part of Electronic Invoicing service configuration as described in [Set up Electronic invoicing](../global/GS-e-invoicing-set-up-overview.md).
 - Import the **Saudi Arabian Zatca submission (SA)** and **Saudi Arabian ZATCA compliance check (SA)** electronic invoicing features from the repository.
 For more information, see [Import features from the repository](../global/GS-e-invoicing-import-feature-global-repository.md).

-## Finance configuration

-### Application specific parameters configuration
+## Application specific parameters configuration

 Make sure that the following Electronic reporting (ER) format configurations are imported.
  - Sales e-invoice (SA)
  - Project e-invoice (SA)
- - Retail fiscal document format (for Retail-specific scenarios, if required)

 Do the following configuration steps.